-It's therefore well worth obtaining a copy of your credit file before you apply for a mortgage, loan or credit card and you can apply for yours through moneysupermarket.com's new
+It’s therefore well worth obtaining a copy of your credit file before you apply for a mortgage, loan or credit card and you can apply for yours through moneysupermarket.com’s new credit checking channel.

 But what should you look for when you’ve got your credit file?
 What exactly is a good credit history?
 And what do providers look out for when deciding whether or not you are worthy of their credit?

 Read on to find out.

 What do lenders look for?

 Mortgage, loan and credit card providers have a ‘score’ card which they use to evaluate credit applications.
 They give or take away points from you depending on the information that is on your credit file.
 Each lender’s score card is different although the main factors they look out for, and will reward you points on, is your current credit conduct, whether or not you appear on the Electoral Roll and how long you have been in continuous employment.

 When you receive your credit file, the following information will appear on it:

 Electoral Roll information – the date your name was entered onto the electoral register at your current address shows here, it will also show the dates that you were on the Electoral Roll at previous addresses.
 Lenders will use this information as proof that you live where you say you live.

 Financial associates and aliases – you will find here any names that you have previously been known as and also anyone that you are tied to financially.
 For example, if you hold a joint bank account with a partner, then this information will appear as well as basic details of the other person’s whose name the account is in.